Implement revenue marketing and track which of your lead sources, keywords and ads are having the most significant impact on your bottom line.

 For self-reported attribution to work, your leads need to fill out the “how did you hear about us” field.

 But, it’s not uncommon for users to forget specific interactions throughout their customer journey.
 So instead of giving you a detailed description of how they first heard about you, leads will often attribute themselves to “Online” or something similar.

 Our study backs it up.
 We analysed 350 leads.
 47 (13%) of these leads attributed themselves to “Online”.

 It’s for this reason that many of the most successful companies use marketing attribution tools and self-reported data together.

 Marketing attribution tools like Ruler automatically keep a record of your customer’s touchpoints on your website and self-reported data helps monitor your less trackable channels like LinkedIn.

 While asking people to fill out a survey can provide some basic insights, is it enough on its own to accurately attribute where your leads are coming from?
 We put it to the test.
 Find out our results below.

 Why asking how leads found you isn’t enough

 As a marketer, you should always be proving why your work matters to your company, and using the revenue marketing approach is the perfect way to do that.

-This article was originally published on 16th December 2019 and was last updated on 9th September 2020.
+This article was originally published on 16th December 2019 and was last updated on 10th October 2022.